destoer/Cs2Jailbreak/README.md

 # SD TODO
 Waiting on player colour and respawn issues fixed for these

-Tank, Hide and Seek, Zombie
+Hide and Seek, Zombie
-Gun game, Spectre, Laser wars
+Gun game, Laser wars